IgnazioSotgiu/Restaurant-Website-MS1/README.md

 The Website has a non-linear hyperlinked structure.
 A navigation bar in the header provides links to the different Menu Pages, the Wine List, The Gallery Page, and the Contact Form.
 In the mobile devices the navigation bar is collapsed into a toggle menu taking less real estate space and allows the home page to be a bit lighter and not too busy.
 Each page has the same header and footer making the website more intuitive and user friendly.
-Only the contact page doesn't have header and footer and it opens in a new tab.
-The homepage main specials section have a full image on the background with three messages opening on the side with Special Sunday Offers, Pre-theatre and Take Away deals.
+The homepage main specials section have a full image on the background with three messages opening on the side: Special Sunday Offers, Pre Theatre and Take Away deals.
 In the Mobile devices the messages take the full width of the screen keeping the picture in the background.
 In desktop screens at the bottom of the main picture three columns contain reviews of different customers.
 In the tablet screen only 2 reviews are displayed inline.
-In the mobile view the reviews are in a single column for the full width of the screen.
+In the mobile view the three reviews are in a single column taking the full width of the screen.
-In the Gallery Page for mobile devices the pictures flow in the same screen one below the other.
-In the desktop and tablet view the gallery is displayed in collage with zoom on the picture when hover.
+In the Gallery Page for mobile and tablet devices the pictures flow in the same screen one below the other.
+In the desktop view the images are displayed in collage with zoom property on the picture when hover.
 All the menu pages have the same body structure and colours, changing only the content, providing consistence and repetition thorough the website.
 A download button is present just below the menu title, giving the user the choice for download a printable copy of the menu.

 ## Purpose of the website